IntelliTect/Coalesce/docs/stacks/vue/layers/api-clients.md

 Concurrency Management
     Using `setConcurrency(mode)`, you can configure how each individual caller handles what happens when multiple requests are made simultaneously
 Argument Binding
     API Callers can be created so that they have an `args` object that can be bound to, using `.invokeWithArgs()` to make a request using those arguments as the API endpoint's parameters.
-The API Callers created for the :ref:`VueViewModels` are all created this way.
+The API Callers created for the [ViewModel Layer](/stacks/vue/layers/viewmodels.md) are all created this way.

 Creating and Invoking API Caller